 In commercial kitchens, the role of HVAC systems goes beyond comfort.
 Air conditioners must have enough capacity to remove the heat released by kitchen equipment, and the ventilation system must be capable of removing vapors and odors.
 A commercial kitchen without adequate HVAC is not only uncomfortable but also dangerous, for both kitchen personnel and customers.

 2) Equipment Must be Certified for Foodservice

-Food safety is taken very seriously by franchises, since incidents in that area can severely hurt their brand image.
+Food safety is taken very seriously by franchises since incidents in that area can severely hurt their brand image.
 Food safety is achieved with a combination of design measures and operating procedures, and this includes the use of certified equipment.
-The National Sanitation Foundation (NSF International) is the industry authority in the US, and their label means that a product has passed rigorous laboratory tests.
+The National Sanitation Foundation (NSF International) is the industry authority in the US, and its label means that a product has passed rigorous laboratory tests.

 - NSF International has published over 80 standards, which are used around the world.

 - NSF International not only certifies kitchen equipment.
 The label is also used for lighting products, plumbing fixtures, and other components in areas where food is handled.